Impression-Aware Recommender Systems: Impression-Aware Recommender Systems

 \section{Impression-Aware Recommender Systems}

-This section presents \acrfull{impressionsbased}.
-The first part of the section focuses on the definition and comparison of \gls{impressionsbased} to similar types of recommenders.
-Particularly, we propose a theoretical framework to define \gls{impressionsbased} and to aid in establishing the similarities and differences of this type of recommenders to others.
-Then, the section describes our proposed taxonomies.
-In such taxonomies, we categorize papers describing \gls{impressionsbased} under three properties: the design of recommendation models, how they use impressions data, and their stance on impressions.
-We close the section by describing and analyzing the recommenders proposed in each reviewed paper.
+This section presents \acrfull{impressionsbased}, a novel learning paradigm for personalized recommendations.
+The first part of the section focuses on the definition and comparison of \gls{impressionsbased} to other paradigms.
+Particularly, we propose a theoretical framework to define \gls{impressionsbased} and unify the different interpretations existing in the literature.
+Later, we use the same framework to identify and describe the similarities and differences of this paradigm with others.
+Then, we present a unique and novel classification system for recommender systems using impressions.
+In such a classification system, we categorize papers describing \gls{impressionsbased} under three properties: the design of recommendation models, how they use impressions data, and their stance on impressions.
+We close the section by presenting the classification of reviewed papers according to our classification system.